johanix/draft-johani-dnsop-transport-signaling/draft-johani-dnsop-transport-signaling-02.md

 find a different nameserver and switch back to an unencrypted transport.

 [ for SMDT, we should consider putting the SVCB in the authority section.
-That guarantees that it ends up add the resolver (doesn't accidentally get truncated) and gets validated ]
+That guarantees that it ends up at the resolver (doesn't accidentally get truncated) and gets validated ]

 If the resolver has a strict mode secure connection to the parent of